pangsua26/19_employee-directory/README.md

 ## Experience
 I know this is a broken record but this homework was HARD!

-## Issues
-The app is deploying on my local machine and the filter/search and sort function works.
-However, I was not able to deploy to heroku.
-See images for filter/search and sort functions as deployed on local machine:

 ## Main Landing Page
 ![Main Landing Page](./public/assets/main.png)